caspar000/dndgatsby/src/content/logss/session-1/index.md

 ---
 path:  "/logs/session-1"
-date:  "June 14 2020"
+date:  "14/06/2020"
 title: "Session 1"
 ---

 ## Session 1

-The Beached Leviathan was unusually empty.
+<a href="/lore/port-of-lua">The Beached Leviathan</a> was unusually empty.
 Only a handful of tables were filled with people.
-The left corner table was occupied by the adventurers who haven't gathered here for at least two months...
+The left corner
+table was occupied by the adventurers who haven't gathered here for at least two months...
 They were tired, broke, and hungry.
 The arrival of one *Gungren Rockseeker*, a lound and boisterious shield dwarf sporting a bushy beard that has been dyed a fiery red, has changed the mood.
 He arrived with a quiet and dignified male